This country-specific Q&A provides an overview of Merger Control laws and regulations applicable in Sweden.

 It shall be noted that the SCA’s review period will only start upon receipt of a complete notification.
 Furthermore, if the SCA requests additional information from the parties, the clock can be stopped by the SCA until the notifying party provides the required information.
 The SCA may also couple the request for information with a penalty clause.

 Can the authority’s decision be appealed to a court?
-In particular, can third parties who are not involved in the transaction appeal the decision?

 Yes.
 A decision to prohibit or clear a concentration by the SCA may be appealed to the Patent and Market Court, and further to the Parent and Market Court of Appeal provided that leave to appeal is granted.